mailcow/mailcow-dockerized/.github/ISSUE_TEMPLATE/Bug_report.md

   For community support and other discussions, you are welcome to visit us on our community channels listed at https://mailcow.github.io/mailcow-dockerized-docs/#community-support.
 For professional commercial support, please check out https://mailcow.github.io/mailcow-dockerized-docs/#commercial-support instead
 -->

-**Prior placing the issue, please check following:** *(fill out each checkbox with a `X` once done)*
+**Prior to placing the issue, please check following:** *(fill out each checkbox with a `X` once done)*
-- [ ] I have understood that answers are voluntary and community-driven, and not kind of commercial support.
+- [ ] I have understood that answers are voluntary and community-driven, and not commercial support.
-- [ ] I do promise I will carefully read below instructions to help getting my issue fixed quickier.
+- [ ] I do promise I will carefully read below instructions to help getting my issue fixed quicker.
 - [ ] I have verified that my issue has not been already answered in the past.
 I also checked previous [issues](https://github.com/mailcow/mailcow-dockerized/issues).
 - [ ] I understand that ignoring below instructions might result in immediate closing and deletion of my issue.